 The EZIC and Arstotzkan government are not very different.
 The Arstotzkan government is a totalitarian, corrupt, bureaucracy; but they are the player character's best chance of keeping a stable job and providing a better life for his family.
 EZIC wants to topple the current corrupt regime and is willing to grant the inspector's family a much better life than what Arstotzka offers; but like Arstotzka, they don't take traitors lightly.

-Many new players get stuck on the third day when a bald man with no documents whatsoever shows up.
+Many new players get stuck on the third day when Jorji Costava shows up for the first time with no documents whatsoever.
 The player has to select the rule about needing a passport and compare it with the empty table in order to dismiss him.
 The maker has been trying to make this more obvious, but with limited success.

 It won't occur to some people to highlight the newspaper article when the murderer from Republia appears.